 Constructive dismissal is a complex, fact-specific area of the law.
 It is important to note that even where an employee has been constructively dismissed, he/she will still be under a duty to mitigate his/her damages.
 In other words, the employee must actively attempt to find alternative employment.

-If you think you have a case for constructive dismissal in Ottawa or anywhere in Eastern Ontario, contact one of our employment lawyers today for a free consultation by completing our online contact form, or by calling our office at (613) 518-2418.
+If you think you have a case for constructive dismissal in Ottawa or anywhere in Eastern Ontario, contact one of our employment lawyers today for a consultation by completing our online contact form, or by calling our office at (613) 518-2416.